DaryanaUr/Pinterest-Clon/README.md

 # Pinterest-Clon
-Project created at Tecnolochicas PRO Bootcamp simulating the principal page of Pinterest
+Project created at Tecnolochicas PRO bootcamp simulating the principal page of Pinterest